Respiratory System Diseases Diagnosis & Care

 - Exercise-Related Breathing Disorders

-In addition, our practice provides comprehensive treatment for a wide variety of respiratory issues, including:
+Our practice provides comprehensive treatment programs for a wide variety of respiratory issues, including:

 Inflammation of the airways can cause them to narrow and secrete thick mucus, or phlegm, which can clog the small airways, thereby resulting in a cough, wheezing (a high-pitched whistling sound made while you breathe), and shortness of breath.